 Complete this sentence: The problem with young people today is…

 That I'm too old for them.
 I want to be them.
-I have young dancers, like 20 years old, and I need to be them so badly.
+I have young dancers, like they're twenty years old, and I need to be them so badly.
 I've started to be jealous of young people.
 I envy them.
 I want to drink their blood to keep me young.
 They are so fresh and have Snapchat, where we only had MSN Messenger.
 They have filters for Christ's sake.
-They can be beautiful, they can be dogs.
+They can be beautiful.
+They can be dogs.
 I would kill the seduction game on Snapchat if I was younger.
 I'm worried feeling like this means I am old.
 I have to wake up my face now.
 Water, patting, comforting; I have to pick it off the pillow.

 What would be your last meal?

 A ham croissant.
 Simple.
 I'm not even trying to be French, I just am.
 With no salad.
 I don't understand the concept of having it on there when the food is good.
 It's useless.
 With a black coffee on the side.
 But if I were on death row, I would not want to die; I never want to.
 I'd use the ham croissant to hit the guards and fight for my life.

 My God, yes, totally, I'm just waiting for it.
 When I saw Artificial Intelligence with Jude Law when I was little, I remember being so turned on by the concept of a sex robot.
 If they came out now, I'd buy one.
 I hope I'm alive when they come out.
 I would share the robot with my lover, and we'd have five of them.
 We'd live on a farm with all our sex robots.
 We'll cultivate them.

 If you were a wrestler, what song would you come into the ring to?

 I would choose such a gay song.
 RuPaul, "Jealous Of My Boogie."
 I would upset the contender with the most gay entrance, runway-walking in.

 What's the grossest injury or illness you've ever had?